metrumresearchgroup/2023-ACoP-14-gene-therapy/README.md

 - data (source data from publications.
 See readme.txt in the folder for more details.)

-- julia (julia implementation of the integrated model in human.
+- julia (Julia implementation of the integrated model in human.
 See README inside the folder for more details)

 # Setup<a id='r-setup-section'></a>